Here’s a common pattern that I see play out very often in software teams:

 The software engineer looking at the task realizes that the existing design isn’t well suited to the change needed.
 They suggest design changes and refactoring, as part of implementing the desired functionality.

-Their peers review the work, and they realize that the changes being proposed are risky.
+Their peers review the work, and they worry that the changes being proposed might be dangerous.
 Because no one in the team has a great understanding of the system, they worry that any refactoring will introduce unintended bugs.
 They have been bitten by this in the past, and they are determined not to make the same mistake again.

 They identify a way to avoid making significant changes.
 “Right here, in method Foo in class Bar, just add another if-check, a service call and/or a dependency to class Baz.”
 This way, the changes will be only a couple lines of code.
 Far less risky.